 The quick and easily done data entry is satisfying to the users.
 Hence, it’s good to demonstrate a speed up data entry where possible so that users don’t abandon your

 iOS Mobile App.
-The various given choices wherever possible like offering the defaults and mechanisms that prevent having to enter data when it’s not necessary, all leads to a better user experience.
+The various given choices wherever possible like offering the defaults and mechanisms that prevent having to enter data when it’s not necessary, all lead to better user experience.
 The users should only be able to advance once they have entered the necessary information.
 To dynamically validate input fields- so they update automatically in relation to other information.
 The easier the better user experience; people make entry choices in tables and pickers by sorting information logically or providing search functionality therefore produce a convenient function.
 For example: the use of mechanisms like placeholder text to show people how to meet the expectation in a text box.

 There are many other iOS Human interface guidelines apart from the ones mentioned above that are to be taken care of by the developers or the designers.
-The elements like drag and drop/ feedback, file handling, first point experience and gestures, loading and modality, navigation, rating and reviews, settings, terminology, undo and redo and many others (Read more on:
+The elements like drag and drop/ feedback, file handling, first point experience and gestures, loading and modality, navigation, rating and reviews, settings, terminology, undo and redo and many others (Read more on